 Interest in art can be traced back to age four when he started drawing and began taking great interest in life, landscape, people and animals.
-Especially when painting portraits, Giglio believes personality and structure should always work together.
+Especially when painting portraits, Giglio believed that personality and structure should always work together.

 Giglio spent 38 years as a Special Education Teacher in Early Childhood Education with an emphasis not just on basic skills but also on developing the inherent creative ability of each child.
 Students were always motivated to attend class to the amazement and admiration of the regular classroom teachers.
 Just as art was an important factor in his teaching art also continued to be an important part of his personal life.
 During that time Giglio worked as a freelance commercial artist and did private commission work.
 He later became involved in sports illustrations and worked with several professional football players at successful print signing events.
 Another successful project occurred when he contracted with Box Car Enterprise, who managed a large Elvis art project at the Hilton Hotel, taking him to Vegas for a successful exhibit attended by worldwide fans.
-Giglio has received recognition in local exhibits and has exhibited at Art Expo, Los Angeles.
-With his love of portraiture Giglio is still available for commission work.
-Now, since retiring from the school system, he devotes himself full time to painting.
+Giglio has received recognition in local exhibits and exhibited at Art Expo, Los Angeles.
+His love of portraiture is evident in much of his work.

-He and his wife currently reside in Northern California.
+He and his wife resided together in Northern California for 12 years.
 "An artist cannot live among such beauty and not paint it."
 As a result, you will see many wine country scenes by Giglio.
-He relates and is emotionally connected to Northern California often commenting on how beautiful this area is and how lucky he is to live here.
+He related and was emotionally connected to Northern California often commenting on how beautiful the area is and how lucky he was to live here.
 That connection is expressed on canvas.
-He loves driving through different parts of Sonoma and Napa County and walking through the vineyards, stopping to do pencil sketches for new oil paintings while soaking up the atmosphere.
+He loved driving through different parts of Sonoma and Napa County and walking through the vineyards, stopping to do pencil sketches for new oil paintings while soaking up the atmosphere.
 "This kind of activity energizes me and ignites my imagination."
-Still, his first love is southwestern art and especially the Native American.
+Still, his first love was southwestern art and especially the Native American.

-Major influences for Giglio are classic realism, modern realism and also any artist who specializes in composition.
-The inspiration for his work lies in the beauty of the environment and in the people he has met.
-Giglio's favorite medium is oil on canvas or board.
-He has been a member of The Portrait Society Of America and The Oil Painters Of America (OPA).
+Major influences for Giglio were classic realism, modern realism and also any artist who specialized in composition.
+The inspiration for his work lay in the beauty of the environment and in the people he met.
+Giglio's favorite medium was oil on canvas or board.
+He had been a member of The Portrait Society Of America and The Oil Painters Of America (OPA).
 He will be greatly missed but his beautiful art lives on.